 View elusive, powerful crocodiles as they leap out of the Adelaide River to snatch prey, and learn crocodile survival skills from the friendly crew.

 Spectacular Jumping Crocodile Cruises are on the Adelaide River, an hours drive from Darwin, on the Arnhem Highway on the way to Kakadu.
-There are four cruises daily or join the afternoon tour departing from Darwin at 1pm.
+We share the same entrance way as the Window on the Wetlands Visitors Centre.
+There are four cruises daily at 9am, 11am, 1pm & 3pm.

-There is a large collection of python snakes on display at the kiosk.
+There is a large collection of large python snakes on display at the kiosk.
+Snake shows are conducted 15 minutes before each cruise.
 Try holding one if you dare.

 Window of Wetlands, Window on the Wetlands, Middle Point, Northern Territory, 0822, Australia